Danhalf/rsschool-cv/cv.md

 Hey!
 I'm Oleksii, 32 years old.
 Zhytomyr, UA.
+I began to be fascinated by web programming a years ago, e.g. developing apps and building websites.
 My goal is to become a successful developer and build my career in IT.
+This sphere develops every day, which gives me the opportunity to improve myself every day through hard work and learning new things.

 ---